18, 19 June

 Summer Snow: Batsheva Dance Company International premiere

 Summer Snow is a new work by artist and choreographer Ella Rothschild created for the Batsheva Dance Company.
-Commissioned by the Mart Foundation for the Mart International Festival, Summer Snow will premiere on May 4-6, 2021 at the Suzanne Dellal Center.
+Commissioned by the Mart Foundation for the Mart International Festival, Summer Snow premiered on May 4-6, 2021 at the Suzanne Dellal Center.

 Set in a warehouse of emotions and objects, Summer Snow unravels a grotesque human image.
 The work consists of a series of surrealist scenes through which we discover the story of one character intertwined with the stories of others.
 The work raises questions regarding the physical and mental burdens that construct our reality and narrow our steps in it.
 What are the objects, memories, aspirations, and disappointments that activate us and to which we cling — as individuals and as a group?
 What is left of all these when life is shaken to the core?